← Back to ResourcesBreed Guides

 Senior Doberman adoption?

-9-year-old has 50–60% lifetime DCM — likely manifested or imminent.
-Insurance limitations (pre-existing).
-Financial reality $20K–$50K+ may not be feasible — palliative + comfort-focused VALID + loving choice.
-2–4 transformative years possible.
-Right for: emotionally prepared adults, retirees, prior end-of-life experience.
-Wrong for: financial inflexibility, young families expecting long-term pet.
+A 9-year-old Doberman carries the breed's elevated lifetime DCM risk, often already manifested or imminent.
+Insurance has pre-existing limitations.
+The $20K–$50K+ lifetime cost may not be feasible, and a palliative, comfort-focused approach is a valid and loving choice.
+2–4 transformative years are still possible.
+Right for emotionally prepared adults, retirees, and those with prior end-of-life experience.
+Wrong for families with financial inflexibility or expecting a long-term family pet.

 Calgary Doberman cardiac protocol summary?